 Filing your tax return with untied

 untied makes submitting your tax return really easy.
 There's no reason to leave this to the last minute.
 Once you have everything for the previous year tagged, you're pretty much good to go.
-Remember though that you will need your unique tax reference and HMRC login details.
-So don't leave things too late - the best time to dig these out is now.
+Remember though, that you will need your unique tax reference and HMRC login (Gateway) details.
+We can help with your login (see below) but don't leave things too late!

-Make sure everything for the previous year (2018-2019 at time of writing) is tagged.
+Make sure everything for the previous year is tagged.
 If you've been using the app for a while you may already have done this.
 If not, change the year at the top to last year and tap on a transaction to start tagging.

 If you haven't entered information about your business the app will ask you to when you start tagging.

-There are some great features which help tag lots of items quickly:
+There are some great features that help tag lots of items quickly:

 1. After tagging something the app looks for similar items.
 If it finds any you'll see a notification at the top:

-You can now set the tag type and either check off individual items, or select all if you want to do all at once.
+You can now set the tag type and either check off individual items or select all if you want to do them all at once.